Skip to main content

 The COSPAR ISWAT initiative is a global hub for collaborations addressing challenges across the field of space weather.

-S: Space weather origins at the Sun H: Heliosphere variability G: Coupled geospace system Impacts S1: Long-term solar variability S2: Ambient solar magnetic field, heating and spectral irradiance S3: Solar eruptions H1: Heliospheric magnetic field and solar wind H2: CME structure, evolution and propagation through heliosphere H3: Radiation environment in heliosphere H4: Space weather at other planets/planetary bodies G1: Geomagnetic environment G2a: Atmosphere variability G2b: Ionosphere variability G3: Near-Earth radiation and plasma environment Climate Electric power systems/GICs Satellite/debris drag Navigation/ Communications (Aero)space assets functions Human Exploration Overarching Activities: Assessment Innovative Solutions Information Architecture & Data Utilization Education & Outreach
+S: Space weather origins at the Sun H: Heliosphere variability G: Coupled geospace system Impacts S1: Long-term solar variability S2: Ambient solar magnetic field, heating and spectral irradiance S3: Solar eruptions H1: Heliospheric magnetic field and solar wind H2: CME structure, evolution and propagation through heliosphere H3: Radiation environment in heliosphere H4: Space weather at other planets/planetary bodies G1: Geomagnetic environment G2a: Atmosphere variability G2b: Ionosphere variability G3: Near-Earth radiation and plasma environment Climate Electric power systems/GICs Satellite/debris drag Navigation/ Communications (Aero)space assets functions Human Exploration Overarching Activities: Assessment Data Assimilation Machine Learning Information Architecture & Data Utilization Education & Outreach

 Collaboration and exchange of ideas.
 The sum is worth more than its parts.